-Am I eligible to participate in SOAR?
+Am I eligible to participate in the Sophomore Practicum?

 Do I need to declare my major in advance?

 No. The Sophomore Practicum is intended for both declared and undeclared students.
 Have a major?
 Great!
 Don’t have one?
 Still great!
 The Sophomore Practicum is perfect for helping you figure out your next steps, regardless of where you’re starting.

 Can I be a Double Degree student?

 Yes!
 Any eligible Arts & Sciences or Double Degree sophomore can register for the Sophomore Practicum.

 I’ve submitted an appeal to enroll in courses in the spring, but I don’t find out until after the Sophomore Practicum registration deadline.
 What should I do?

 Students who are planning to appeal should still register for the program by the October 30 deadline.
 If your appeal is approved, we will withdraw you from the program with no penalty.

 Do I have to participate in both components of the program — the Winter Term and the spring semester micro-internships?